 ZooKeeper based primary election¶

-ZooKeeper leader election and kafkastore.connection.url are deprecated.
+ZooKeeper leader election and use of kafkastore.connection.url for ZooKeeper leader election ZooKeeper leader election were removed in Confluent Platform 7.0.0.
 Kafka leader election should be used instead.
 For details, see Migration from ZooKeeper primary election to Kafka primary election.

 To migrate from ZooKeeper based to Kafka based primary election, see the migration details.